7:30 a.m.-6:00 p.m.

 Keena is a Registered and Licensed Occupational Therapist at Pueblo Pediatric Therapy Center.
 She started working at PPTC in 2011 after graduating and completing her fieldwork at this clinic.
-She received her Masters of Science in Occupational Therapy at Western Michigan University in 2011.
-Before receiving her Master’s degree, she received her Bachelors of Arts degree in Special Education at New Mexico Highlands University in 2009.
-She is certified in Handwriting Without Tears and certified as a Fieldwork Educator.
+She received her Master of Science in Occupational Therapy at Western Michigan University in 2011.
+Before receiving her Masters degree, she received her Bachelor of Arts degree in Special Education at New Mexico Highlands University in 2009.
+She is certified in; Handwriting Without Tears, SOS Feeding Approach, and as a Fieldwork Educator.
 Keena has enjoyed living in Colorado during the past few years and enjoys traveling, reading books, and photography.
 Her engaging personality makes her a favorite of clients and parents alike.

 Ruth Brandt, COTA/L-

 Ruth has been a Certified Occupational Therapy Assistant at PPTC since August 2009, specializing in pediatrics after a short period working in an adult rehab clinic.
 Prior to going back to school, she ran a licensed childcare home for 25 years and just loves working with children.
 Ruth has 3 grown daughters who are all married and has 5 grandchildren.
 Her loving husband supported her going back to school at Pueblo Community College later in life.
 She was named “Student of the Year” by the Occupational Therapy Assistant Program at Pueblo Community College in 2009.
 Ruth is certified in Handwriting Without Tears and certified as a Fieldwork Educator.
 She enjoys traveling, dancing, watching movies, and loves all the nature that Colorado has to offer.